Preliminary Report Structure

 supervise the project as defined.
 The preliminary report is not formally

 marked.
-However it will be reviewed by the Project Coordinator and Head of
+However it will be reviewed by the Project Coordinator, who will give feedback.

 unachievable, you may be required to make significant changes to your plan.